-On the day I sat down to contemplate these words, the pain meds were helping, but the RA drugs were still not reducing the disease itself.
+On the day I sat down to contemplate these words, the pain meds were helping, but the RA drugs still did not reduce the disease itself.
 Frustrated with my weakness, I tried to rush the task in front of me.
 As I finished the laundry and pushed the closet door, my wrist slammed into the corner of the doorframe.
-I crumpled from the pain, and looked to see the very joint where the inflammation had settled, was now swelling even more and new bruising was beginning.
+I crumpled from the pain and looked to see the very joint where the inflammation had settled was now swelling even more and new bruising was beginning.
 As the tears rolled down my cheeks, I recognized the whisper of my Sufficient One:

 Rest in Me, Beloved.
 You don’t have to rush to carry that name of the “sufficient-task-completer” any longer.
 I have given you a new name now.
 You are MY BELOVED: THE ONE WHO LEANS ON ME.

-AS I complete my year of the #Oneword of #Sufficient, my heart has found a resting place that feels more beautiful than I could have imagined when this year began.
+As I completed the year of my #Oneword of #Sufficient, my heart found a resting place more beautiful than I could have imagined when the year began.
 I am glad that I know that I am not enough now.
 I would not want it to be any other way.
-HE has become my All Sufficient One.
+HE has become my All-Sufficient One.